For part one, go here: https://www.blackbirdparlor.com/blog-1/2018/06/09/the-gay-gimmick

 And so here I am again, still existing to annoy and intrigue people with saying what I think needs to be said.

 I grew up in a time and place that made it clear to me, if I turned out to be anything other than straight and cisgender, it was a conscious choice, and therefore I deserved to burn in Hell.
-Over time, that mixed in with the message that I might also be mentally incompetent, and needed to be taught a lesson about Godly Sanity, particulary through the avenues of financial and psychological abuse.
+Over time, that mixed in with the message that I might also be mentally incompetent, and needed to be taught a lesson about Godly Sanity, particularly through the avenues of financial and psychological abuse.
 I've been lied to, about, and manipulated and stolen from in ways I can never fully undo.

 I know what it's like.
 Usually, after I say what I'm about to say, people accuse me of faking it for the attention, so I can get people to listen to me.
 I've been told I'm worthless just as much from the LGBT population as I've been told from the Conservative Christian Party.